Do your really need to know why you should lift weights?

 It takes some work and dedication to rack up heavy weight.

-No one just starts bench pressing 225lbs out of nowhere.
-Nobody can immediately start deadlifting three plates.
+No one starts with a bench press of 225lbs.
+Nobody can immediately deadlift three plates.

 2) You Earn Your Own Self-Respect

-You know that you’re further distinguishing yourself from the rest of the crowd.
+You know that you’re further distinguishing yourself from the rest of the crowd (average people).

+And you build respect for yourself.
 Hell!
-I don’t know how you can’t have self-respect if you lift.
+I don’t know how you can't have self-respect.

 Because if you’re puny and scrawny, then you’re basically a chihuahua.

-And although these types of people can be very nice, I believe they feel like they have to be nice.
+And although these types of people can be very nice, I'm sure they feel like they have to be nice.

 Behind a screen door a Chihuahua can bark and hide behind false confidence.